twkrol/askbot/askbot/doc/source/install.rst

 There are several methods to install Askbot.
 The recommended choice of the method depends on whether you are planning to modify the source code and/or templates or not.

+Installation was tested with Python 3.7 with the following commands:

+    pip install --upgrade pip
+    pip install setuptools-rust
+    python setup.py install
+    askbot-setup # answer the questions or use parameters to askbot-setup cd <root_dir> # substitute <root_dir> with the actual directory, default is `askbot_site` python manage.py migrate # assumes that the database specified by askbot-setup is available

+The last command above will create a working Django project in the project root directory that you specify with the `askbot-setup` script.

 Would like to use the package as is?
 ====================================